Undergraduate Architecture Incoming Merit-Based Scholarships

 All undergraduate architecture applicants are automatically considered for merit-based scholarships.
 Applicants are notified of a scholarship award as part of the admissions process.
 Because financial resources are limited, applicants are encouraged to seek out other sources of funding as well.

 The University of Michigan Office of Financial Aid administers federal loan and work-study programs for students.
 You must be a U.S. citizen or an eligible non-U.S. citizen (permanent resident with alien registration card).
 You do not need to be admitted to the University before submitting the FAFSA.

-To apply for federal financial aid, complete and submit a Free Application for Federal Student Aid (FAFSA) between October 1 and April 30th.
+To apply for federal financial aid, complete and submit a Free Application for Federal Student Aid (FAFSA) between October 1 and March 31.
 Using U-M’s federal code 002325.
-Although you may submit the FAFSA later (by April 30), early application is strongly advised and ensures you will be considered for all aid for which you are eligible.
-Since new transfer students begin in the summer half term, a 2016-2017 and 2017-2018 FAFSA should be completed.
-You will be considered for Pell Grant, Federal Supplemental Opportunity Grant, Perkins Loan and Federal Direct Loans as well as the Michigan Competitive Scholarship, Michigan Indian Tuition Waiver, and Work-Study awards, as well as need-based grants from the college.
+Although you may submit the FAFSA later, early application is strongly advised and ensures you will be considered for all aid for which you are eligible.
+You will be considered for Pell Grant, Federal Supplemental Opportunity Grant, Perkins Loan, and Federal Direct Loans as well as the Michigan Competitive Scholarship, Michigan Indian Tuition Waiver, and Work-Study awards, as well as need-based grants from the college.

 Approximately four need-based scholarships are awarded to undergraduate students every year.
 The awards are made possible through the generous donations of alumni and friends of Taubman College.